GCVCG/VolETA-MetaFood/README.md

 ## Methodology

 ### Data:
 We used the dataset Provided by MetaFood CVPR Workshop Challenge 2024.
-It consists of 20 food scenes  categorized by difficulty (simple, medium, hard).
+It comprises 20 food scenes  categorized by difficulty (simple, medium, hard).

 You can download the data from Kaggle: [MTF Challenge Dataset](https://www.kaggle.com/competitions/cvpr-metafood-3d-food-reconstruction-challenge/data)

 ### Evaluation
-Two-phase evaluation process focusing on precision of reconstructed 3D models in shape and portion size.
+A two-phase evaluation process focuses on the precision of reconstructed 3D models in terms of shape and portion size.

 #### Phase-I (Portion Size Evaluation):
 - Metric: Mean Absolute Percentage Error (MAPE).